pfederi/Next-Wave/README.md

 out;
 ```

 All ship stations are displayed.
-Clicking on the station opens a window where you can find the station ID and the name of the station. uic_name and uic_ref.
-These two values are entered in the JSON file.
+Clicking on the station opens a window where you can find the station ID, the name of the station and the coordinates. uic_name and uic_ref.
+These values are entered in the JSON file.

 You can check whether the station is available in the API via https://transport.opendata.ch/v1/locations?query=[uic_ref].
+The link above is for Switzerland.
+For other countries, you have to find another api to find departure times.

+## Feature Ideas Welcome

+Have an idea for improving Next Wave?
+We're always open to suggestions from the community!
+Whether it's new features, usability improvements, or support for additional lakes - we'd love to hear from you.
+Feel free to open an issue on GitHub to discuss your ideas or contribute directly through a pull request.

+Some ideas that have been suggested:
+- Link to Foil Mates and vice versa for nearby spots

+Note: International support is currently out of scope for this project.
+Feel free to fork the repository and create a version for your specific country!

 ## Contributing